Skip to main content

 Cloud cost alerts

-For period-over-period modes, you choose whether to compare by absolute delta (USD) or percentage change.
-Costory compares the current evaluation window against the previous calendar-aligned period (day, week, or month) using the same data delay rules described below.
+For period-over-period modes, Costory compares the current evaluation window against the relevant prior period using the same data delay rules described below.
 Multi-threshold severity levels (Info, Warning, Alert) let you escalate notifications based on how far costs have deviated.
 You can mix absolute and relative thresholds on the same alert, for example an informational notification when weekly spend increases by more than 10% and a warning when it exceeds a hard cap.
-Evaluation periods can be daily, weekly, or monthly.
-Use custom formulas for advanced use cases: Savings Plan coverage ratios, marginal cost limits, or cost-per-transaction thresholds.
+Use formulas for Savings Plan coverage ratios, marginal cost limits, cost-per-transaction thresholds, or comparisons between multiple cost queries.
 See the example below for a walkthrough.

 Budget alerts